calm-of-waves/S.Paradise/README.md

 -  Hi, I’m @Jennet
 - 👀 I’m interested in fullstack developing
-- 🌱 I’m currently learning html,css,java script
+- 🌱 I’m currently learning python, and JS
 -     I love learning computer lang...
 <!---
 Jennet Saparova/Jennet Saparova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.